-“Making good” is a standard term in a commercial lease that requires a tenant to return a property in the same condition as it was in at the start of the lease.
+“Making good” is a standard term in a commercial lease that requires a tenant to return a property in the same condition as it was at the start of the lease.

-Unless it has otherwise negotiated, you generally have the legal right to two options for making good:
+Unless it has otherwise been negotiated, you generally have the legal right to two options for making good:

 It’s also vital that there is a dispute resolution procedure in place in your lease to prevent any disagreements over what is necessary to “make good”.
 Where possible, obtain a dilapidation report at lease commencement to document any pre-existing damage to the property and protect yourself.

-Read more about alternatives to making good and how to resolve disputes here.
+You can learn more about alternatives to making good and how to resolve disputes here.